ballerina-attic/ballerina-extended-library/docs/quality-assuarance-guide.md

 We have enforced a common structure for all Ballerina extended library modules to ensure the consistency and maintainability of the modules.

-Refer to the [Repository Structure](module-contribution-guide.md#repository-structure) section of the Ballerina extended library contribution guide and, make sure to fix any deviations from the recommended structure as much as possible.
+- Refer to the [Repository Structure](module-contribution-guide.md#repository-structure) section of the Ballerina extended library contribution guide for more information on the recommended structure.

 ## Code Quality